f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

         }
     }

-After transferring the file you can view the contents of the images/staging directory.
+After transferring the file, you can view the contents of the images/staging directory.
 The file will then go through an import process before it is ready for use.

 .. code-block:: bash